Recognizing mainboard components of Desktop – Part 1

 LAN port

-– LAN port helps to transmit network signals for the machines, can use standard RJ45.
+– The LAN port transmits network signals for machines and can use a standard RJ45 connection.

 – Specifications: